haroldm2598/Project-Tic-Tac-Toe/src/readme files/readme.md

 - Problem solve using filter and includes with inside using another filter and length
 - Using logical comparision check if the array if empty or not
+- Using length and compare.
+It works
+- Problem always present how to display if the game already done and no winners for draws